 Take the next step in your writing life

-The Mentorship Program is open to writers from Texas and from all 50 States.
+The 2021 Gemini Ink Mentorship Program is open to prose writers of all levels from Texas and from all 50 States.

 What to Expect

 - Establish a timeline and goals for your prose manuscript project.

 - Exchange three (3) project packets and receive detailed feedback at regular intervals, based on the specific needs of each mentee.

 - Closeout your project with a public reading of your work with your fellow mentee and Kurt Caswell, our featured 2020 mentor.
 (While the mentorship reading may be held virtually if it is an in-person event, please note that travel costs to San Antonio to take part in this final celebration are not covered by Gemini Ink).

 The 2020 Prose Mentor